CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.line_object.rst

 output lines from a SHOW command, such as SHOW RUNNING-CONFIG.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references a line_object and The state element specifies the data to check.
+The object element references a line_object and the state element specifies the data to check.

 Technical Details
 -----------------